InterAction Member Snapshot: NGO Accountability

 Every day, InterAction Members are working all over the world to combat poverty and alleviate suffering.

 As a platform for advocacy and engagement, InterAction features their most recent updates, blogs, and reports that highlight their new and ongoing efforts.
-This page is updated weekly.
-This week’s Media Alert focuses on global food security as we celebrate Feed the Future Week.
+This page is updated regularly as a resource for both the public and press.

 GOAL USA: Listening and Taking Action in the Communities where GOAL Works